ptabasso2/datadog-otel-tracing/README.md

 `wget -O dd-java-agent.jar 'https://dtdg.co/latest-java-tracer'`

 But you can skip this as the client is already available in this repo.
 Now let's build, instrument and run our services.
+In order to allow the OpenTelemetry based custom instrumentation, the following flag needs to be set: `-Ddd.trace.otel.enabled=true`

 ### Building and running the application ###